 To the best of our knowledge, little attention has been paid to the development of a solver for systems of mathematical fuzzy logic.
-There exist some theoretical works about the approach to the practical treatment of Lukasiewiczlogic [Rot07, SJV12, SJVC09, BS09] and there is also an important number of studies on complexity and proof theory on fuzzy logics too, but a working application that copes with the most common fuzzy logics has still not been implemented.
+Some theoretical works about computations (mainly for Lukasiewicz logic) have been presented and there is also an important number of studies on complexity and proof theory on fuzzy logics too, but a working application that copes with the most common fuzzy logics had still not been implemented.

-We consider this is a problem that limits the use of fuzzy logics in real applications, mainly in the field of Artificial Intelligence, where several theoretical proposals using these logics have long been presented.
-On the other hand, no solvers for infinitely many valued fuzzy logics have been implemented in any way, which is very interesting from a theoretical point of view for the logic community as a practical challenge for testing the theoretical results, finding concrete examples and working with infinitely valued (continuous) concepts.
+We consider this is a problem that limits the use of fuzzy logics in real applications, mainly in the field of Artificial Intelligence, where several theoretical proposes using these logics have long been presented.
+On the other hand, no solvers for infinitely many valued fuzzy logics have been implemented in any way, which is very interesting from a theoretical point of view for the logician community as a practical challenge for testing the theoretical results, finding concrete examples and working with infinitely valued (continuous) concepts.

 In [ABMV12], a new approach for implementing a theorem prover for Lukasiewicz, Gödel and Product fuzzy logics using Satisfiability Modulo Theories was proposed.
-The idea of using Satisfiability Modulo Theories solvers for this problem was new and the results were interesting for Lukasiewicz and Gödel logics because the results were optimistically efficient.
+The idea of using Satisfiability Modulo Theories solvers for this problem was new and the results were interesting for Lukasiewicz and Gödel because the results were optimistically efficient.
 Also, the modularity this approach enjoys allows to naturally cope with several fuzzy logics.
 However, in the case of Product logic, the results were far from being satisfactory.

-In the present work, we give details on the theoretical basis necessary for the extension of Ansótegui's et al. work to an application that is able to solve problems over a wider family of BL-chains.
-We present the implementation details and the obtained results of NiBLoS, a new solver which is a generalization of the one shown in [ABMV12], that allows the use of a wide family of logics and the resolution of a bigger set of problems, and that works (on the problems for which any comparation is possible) more efficiently that the previous existent reasoners.
-Our research has led to the implementation of a reasoner that is able to more efficiently cope with all continuous t-norm based fuzzy logics and with a set of logics defined by certain BL-chains (the ones that are expressed as some sum of the three main L, G and II t-norms and finitely-valued logics of the families G_n and L_n) and also with Basic Fuzzy Logic BL.
+In the present work, we give details on the theoretical basis necessary for the extension of Ansótegui's work to an application that is able to solve problems over a wider family of BL-chains.
+We present the implementation details and the obtained results of a new solver which is a generalization of the one shown in [ABMV12], that allows the use of a wide family of logics and the resolution of a bigger set of problems, and that works (on the problems for which any comparative is possible) more efficiently that the previous existent reasoners.
+Our research has led to the implementation of a reasoner that is able to more efficiently cope with all continuous t-norm based fuzzy logics and with a set of logics defined by certain BL-chains (the ones that are expressed as a sum of the three main L, G and Π t-norms and finitelyvalued logics of the families G_n and L_n) and also with Basic Fuzzy Logic BL.
 Its tasks have also been generalized and the reasoner can perform satisfiability, theoremhood and logical consequence checks for any of a wide family of these fuzzy logics.
-A preliminary version of this research has been accepted in the Scalable Uncertainty Management (SUM) 2012 Conference [VBG12].
-A longer version, available online, is [VBG12].
+An intermediate version of this research was accepted in the Scalable Uncertainty Management